 Wisdom Teeth Extraction Procedure

 The wisdom teeth extraction procedure is usually performed by an oral surgeon.
 After the patient is sedated, actual surgery is necessary to extract the teeth.
 The length of the procedure will vary, depending on the number of impacted wisdom teeth and the severity of the case.
 Because the patient will be sedated, there will need to be another person present to transport the patient home.

 The patient will need to spend the rest of the day resting.
 The oral surgeon’s staff will provide instructions regarding proper postoperative care.
 This is important to optimize the healing process and to reduce complications.

 South Jersey Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons can Help with Your Impacted Wisdom Teeth

 If you have impacted wisdom teeth, the South Jersey oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons are available to help.
 Our surgeons and staff are here to answer all your questions and assist you through this procedure.
-Call us today at 856-582-4222 or contact us online to make an appointment or schedule a free consultation.
+Call us today at 856-582-4222 or contact us online to make an appointment or schedule a consultation.
 With offices in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we are dedicated to helping patients throughout South Jersey.